NickKelly1/iterable/README.md

 #### first

-Get the first item from the collection.
+Get the first value from the collection.

-Returns `Some<T>` if the item exists, otherwise returns `None`.
+Returns `Some<T>` if the value exists, otherwise returns `None`.

 ```ts
 // signature